Vera Lynn: Honours and cultural references

 In 1976, Lynn received an honorary Doctorate of Laws from the Memorial University of Newfoundland.
-She received the Freedom of the City of London in 1978.
+She received the Honorary Freedom of the City of London in 1978.
 In 2000, she received a "Spirit of the 20th Century" Award in a nationwide poll in which she won 21% of the vote.
 A street named in her honour, Vera Lynn Close, is situated in Forest Gate, London.
 She was awarded the honorary degree of Master of Music (M.Mus.) in 1992 by the University of London.

 She was the subject of This Is Your Life on two occasions, in October 1957 when she was surprised by Eamonn Andrews at the BBC Television Theatre, and again in December 1978, for an episode which was broadcast on 1 January 1979, when Andrews surprised her at the Café Royal, London.

 In 2018, Lynn received the Outstanding Contribution to Music award at the Classic Brit Awards.
-In January 2019, it was reported that The London Mint Office had commissioned acclaimed Norwegian artist Ross Kolby to paint a portrait of Dame Vera.
-The painting was unveiled on 13 January 2020 and hangs in the Royal Albert Hall in London where Dame Vera performed on 52 occasions.
+In January 2019, it was reported that The London Mint Office had commissioned acclaimed Norwegian artist Ross Kolby to paint a portrait of Lynn.
+The painting was unveiled on 13 January 2020 and hangs in the Royal Albert Hall in London, where Lynn performed on 52 occasions.

 Lynn's visit to the Burma front during the Second World War was included in the British television documentary series The World at War in 1974 and narrated by Laurence Olivier.
 A short interview made for the documentary is included in Episode 14, "It's A Lovely Day Tomorrow: Burma 1942–1944".